KubaPro010/fm95/README.md

 ## How to compile?

-Note that you're required also to load submodules, if you don't know what that means then ask ChatGPT
+Note that you're required also to load submodules, if you don't know what that means, ask ChatGPT

 To compile you need `cmake`, `liquid-dsp` and `libpulse-dev`, if you have those then do these commands: